How To Train A Parakeet | In 3 Simple Steps!

 The most efficient way to train a parakeet is through positive reinforcement, so let’s take a moment to find out what exactly this is.

-Basically, positive reinforcement involves training by rewarding good behaviors rather than dealing punishment for bad ones (Heidenreich, 2007).
 When it comes to parakeets, the most coveted reward is, of course, a treat.
 Parrots are very food motivated, making it the perfect aid in training them.
+If you have a strong bond with your bird, then even the attention in itself will be a reward!

-Green Indian ringneck parakeet laying on its back in human hand | Full guide to how to train a parakeet
+Green Indian ringneck parakeet laying on its back in human hand with text above saying: How to train a parakeet | Step up, talking, and more!

 Why doesn’t negative reinforcement work?

 When you’re training your parakeet, you need to remember that these birds do not respond well to punishment.
-Negative reinforcement (teaching by punishing mistakes) is simply not the way to go!
+Negative reinforcement (teaching by means of punishing mistakes) is simply not the way to go!
 There are multiple reasons for this.

-For example, if you yell at your parakeet when it does something wrong, it might actually take this as a reward.
-After all, you’re giving attention and parrots love noise.
-If you put your bird back in its cage when it bothers you, it might start seeing its cage as something negative.
+First off, if you yell at your parakeet when it does something wrong, it might interpret this as a reward.
+After all, you’re giving attention and parrots tend to love noise.

+Did you know?
 Here at Psittacology headquarters, positive reinforcement helped our two budgies go from extremely skittish to happy, relaxed birds that eat from your hand, will come when called and even learned to jump through a little hoop!

 How to train a parakeet step 1: Taming